 It is highly recommended that a spare sensor be on hand at all times.
 GMI sensors are the most reliable, longest life catalytic bead sensors available.
 Sensor failure tends to be one of the potential causes of real downtime.
-A full complement of other GMI recommended spare parts should also be on hand.
-(Please refer to Section 7.8).
+A full complement of other GMI recommended spare parts should also be on hand (Section 7.7).
 It is recommended that defective controllers be returned to the factory for repair, even if the warranty has expired.